3eeps/llmon-py/README.md

 # llmon-py
-a simple interface for local hosting of ggml formatted large language models
+a simple interface for local hosting of ggml formatted large language models for windows TODO